mostafaadawy/laravel-stripe-payment/Project-Readmi.md

 - webhook will interact with the session then save it and then will return to webhook url link on your site not to customer then our site will notify customer
 - first create webhook  post function to recevive data fromm stripe
 - create url post route for the hook
-- as this is post from other site som `csrf` middleware will refuse this connection so we have to allow this hook by adding it in the exception urls in `VerifyCsrfToken.php` middleware `'webhook'`
+- as this is post from other site som `csrf` middleware will refuse this connection so we have to allow this hook by adding it in the exception urls in `VerifyCsrfToken.php` middleware `'webhook'` this will allows us to receive from this webhook